 Provisions were made in the economic analysis of the Project for the disbursement of 100% of the estimated cost of rehabilitation.
-The disbursement schedule used reflects the requirements of the Mining Act and the time life of the Project.
+The disbursement schedule used reflects the requirements of the Section 113 of the Regulation respecting mineral substances other than petroleum, natural gas and brine and the time life of the Project.

 Mason Graphite is committed to ensuring the effective restoration of the mine site at Lac Guéret and its installations at the concentrator site in Baie-Comeau, as per the requirements stated in Article 232.1 of the Mining Act.
-Key objectives of Mason Graphite's preliminary restoration plan, which is outlined for both sectors in the following two sections, will be to ensure public safety and avoid health risks related to the end of operations, limiting the dispersion of environmental contaminants and eventually eliminating the need for monitoring and management, restoring the site's appearance to a level that is acceptable to the community, and ensuring that it is fit for future uses.
+Key objectives of Mason Graphite's preliminary restoration plan, which is outlined in both sectors in the following two sections, will be to ensure public safety and avoid health risks related to the end of operations, limiting the dispersion of environmental contaminants and eventually eliminating the need for monitoring and management, restoring the site's appearance to a level that is acceptable to the community, and ensuring that it is fit for future uses.
 Equipment used for dismantling buildings and infrastructure will include bulldozers, hydraulic excavators (with hammers, magnets and buckets), concrete crushers, cranes and bucket trucks.

-The process for dismantling the installations at the Lac Guéret mine site and at the concentrator site in Baie-Comeau will follow Quebec's provincial best practice guide for managing dismantling materials.
+The process of dismantling the installations at the Lac Guéret mine site and at the concentrator site in Baie-Comeau will follow MELCC best practices guidelines for managing dismantling materials.